 - Although billed as being from the Soviet Union (specifically Lithuania), Nikolai Volkoff (born Josip Nikolai Peruzović) was actually from Yugoslavia (Croatia, to be exact).
 Boris Zhukov (born James Harell), his ostensibly Soviet tag team partner and later rival, was in fact born and raised in Virginia.

 - Burqua-clad Syrian valet Raisha Saeed is portrayed by American Melissa Anderson, AKA "Future Legend" Cheerleader Melissa and Alissa Flash.

 - Canadian (though of Italian descent) Anthony Carelli playing Italian Santino Marella.

 - Parodied with the WWF/E's The Machines, a supposedly Japanese tag team whose membership included "Giant Machine" (obviously André the Giant in a mask), and "Hulk Machine" (Guess Who?)
-The group was actually a cover for a Charlie Brown from Outta Town angle when Andre was suspended for no-showing an event.
+The group was actually part of a Charlie Brown from Outta Town angle when Andre was suspended for no-showing an event. note

 - Sabu, in reality an American-born wrestler of Lebanese descent, has been billed as hailing from Saudi Arabia, and from Bombay, India.
 Sabu attempts to maintain the illusion by not speaking in public, though he has been overheard speaking to his opponents during matches in a perfectly American accent.
 At one point, ECW were billing him as from "Bombay, Michigan" as an in-joke.